Cran Palto | Books | Raheem

 Star clusters transited alongside the research vessel’s translucent, oblong hull.
 From the outside, no surface remained opaque, but shimmered between states, one instant solid, the next invisible against the darkness.

 Further back, Agra was re-running the calibration program on the Shallow Plasma Metrigraph Sensor.
-She wore the pale blue ScInfo synthread uniform she maintained meticulously.
+She wore the pale blue synthread uniform of the science-info academy.
 Her lead professor at CALO had always insisted on impeccable presentation for the science-info staff, and Agra carried the tradition proudly.
-She wore her coarse, straight hair in a severe bob, perfectly tinted in the dark aqua-red purple that was no longer so fashionable but complemented the basalt tone of her skin.
-She kept her thin lips in pure black permagloss and penned milk-white eyeliner around her copper eyes.
+She wore her coarse, straight hair in a severe bob, perfectly tinted in the dark aqua-red purple that had once been in fashion and complimented the basalt tone of her skin.
+She kept her thin lips in pure black permagloss and penned milk-white eyeliner around her brown eyes.

-Terga, her assistant, was identical in nearly every way, except broader in the shoulder and with a wave in her hair that glimmered under glow lights.
+Terga, her assistant, was identical in nearly every way, except broader in the shoulder and with a weave in her hair that glimmered under glow lights.

 Trion and Vaega had just walked by carrying a small crate.
 Trion was a ShipSystems engineer and Vaega was the ship’s life support botanist.

-The rest of the crew was at rest in their stasis cubbies, in that vibration-induced meditative state most people heard so much about but rarely experienced.
+The rest of the crew was at rest in their stasis cubbies, in that vibration-induced meditative state characteristic of long space travel.

 Agra turned to Terga.
 “Ready?”